yoonmoonsick/YMS_KnifeJuggler/README.md

 ## Progression

 Rogue Level 2: Unlock "Cunning Action: Throw".
-Unarmed attacks now use Dexterity modifiers instead of Strength modifiers for attack and damage.
+Unarmed attacks now use Dexterity modifiers instead of Strength modifiers for attack and damage when Str < Dex.

 ## Item